ibm-cloud-docs/security-compliance/collector.md

 15. When prompted, enter your collector registration key.

   You can get this value by going to the **Manage posture > Configure > Settings > Collectors** page of the {{site.data.keyword.compliance_short}} UI and viewing more details about the collector that you want to install.

+  The registration key is active for 24 hours.
+Installation must be complete and the collector activated within that timeframe.
+  {: important}

 16. Confirm that everything is installed.